awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

     #EXT-X-CUE-IN
     ```

+  + **\#EXT\-X\-DATERANGE** \(less common\) with durations as shown in the following example:

+    ```
+    #EXT-X-DATERANGE:ID="",START-DATE="",DURATION=30.000,SCTE35-OUT=0xF
+    #EXT-X-DATERANGE:ID="",START-DATE="",DURATION=30.000,SCTE35-OUT=0xF
+    ```

+    All fields shown for `#EXT-X-DATERANGE` are required\.

   The way that you configure the ad markers in the manifest influences whether ads are inserted in a stream or replace other fragments in the stream\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](ad-behavior.md)\.
+For more information, see [Ad Behavior in AWS Elemental MediaTailor](ad-behavior.md)\.

++ The master playlists in the manifests must follow the HLS specification documented at [HTTP Live Streaming: Master Playlist Tags](https://tools.ietf.org/html/draft-pantos-http-live-streaming-21#section-4.3.4)\.
+In particular, `#EXT-X-STREAM-INF` must include the fields `RESOLUTION`, `BANDWIDTH`, and `CODEC`\.

 When the stream is configured, note the URL to its master playlist\.
-You need the URL when you create the configuration in AWS Elemental MediaTailor \(step 4\)\.
+You need the URL when you create the configuration in AWS Elemental MediaTailor, in a later step of this procedure\.

 ## Step 3: Configure ADS Request URL and Query Parameters<a name="getting-started-configure-request"></a>